GSA/piv-guides/pages/locally-trusted-ocsp.md

   * A locally trusted Root CA to issue OCSP Responder certificates
   * Microsoft Windows 2012 R2 server

-Because of its limited (OCSP only), local-network-only scope, and special content (only certificate-revocation statuses) requirements <!-- Is this what you meant?
-Wasn't quite clear. -->, we recommend that a new, dedicated **Root CA** be used to issue locally trusted, OCSP Responder certificates.

-> In a hierarchical [PKI], the [**Root CA** is the CA] whose public key serves as the most trusted datum (i.e., the beginning of trust paths) for a security domain (NIST SP 800-32, CNSSI-4009).
+> In a hierarchical PKI, a Root CA's public key serves as the most trusted (i.e., the beginning of trust paths) for a security domain (NIST SP 800-32, CNSSI-4009).
+We recommend that you create <!-- create? -->a new, dedicated **Root CA** to issue locally trusted, OCSP Responder certificates.
+The Root CA will be used only for an OCSP Responder in a local-network to obtain certificate-revocation statuses, which significantly reduces the potential security risks associated with using a Root CA. <!-- Is this what you meant?
+Not plain language; wasn't clear. -->

 (The procedures below provide additional steps for installing and configuring this Root CA.<!-- Which procedures specifically? --> For additional information, see [Appendix 2 - Using Microsoft CA as the self signed root](#Appendix-2---Using-Microsoft-CA-as-the-self-signed-root-1).)